essc/clp_foss4g_workshop/source/maxent_data_prep.rst

    :width: 300 pt

-4. Click :guilabel:`OK`  Select ``WGS-84`` for the CRS and click :guilabel:`OK`, this should show the points in your : guilabel:`Map View`.
+4. Click :guilabel:`OK`  Select ``WGS-84`` for the CRS and click :guilabel:`OK`, this should show the points in your :guilabel:`Map View`.

 .. image:: images/csv_map.png
    :align: center